Black Friday 2018 phone deals: Free OnePlus 6T now, LG V30 Plus for $430, Moto G6 for $200

-One of my favorite Black Friday/Cyber Monday phone deals so far is an offer of a free OnePlus 6T, one of CNET editors' unanimous picks for best-value devices of the year.
+One of my favorite Black Friday/Cyber Monday phone deals so far is an offer of a free OnePlus 6T, one of CNET editors' unanimous picks for best-value devices of the year (there are a total of three promotions).
 Our favorite budget buy, the unlocked Moto G6, is also on sale for $200, which is 25 percent off the regular price.
 There are also some good buys on the LG V30+, LG G7, two solid phones, and a good-value Huawei Honor handset that wallet-watchers should also consider.

 The sales are already on, and pick up steam from Thanksgiving Day (Nov.
 22) through Cyber Monday (Nov.
 26).
 Keep a close eye on when promotional dates start and end; some are only valid as long as "supplies last".
 We'll update this often with the best Black Friday phone deals we find.